oroinc/documentation/commerce/user_guide/overview/system/menus_overview.rst

 .. image:: /user_guide/img/system/frontend_menu/FrontendFooterMenu.png

-User Menu Look and Feel
+User and Account Menu Look and Feel
-"""""""""""""""""""""""
+"""""""""""""""""""""""""""""""""""

-Front store user menu is not customizable, however, the way it is displayed can be configured globally, on organization and website levels.
+Front store user menu is customizable via the `Customer User Menu`_ and `Account Menu`_, and the way it is displayed can be configured globally, on organization, and website levels.

 .. image:: /user_guide/img/system/frontend_menu/ShowAllItemsAtOnce.png